aaronbieber/octopress-blog/_posts/2016-11-24-org-capture-from-anywhere-on-your-mac.markdown

 [oph]: https://github.com/aaronbieber/org-protocol-handler

-The README within this project explains how to install and configure the protocol handler application.
+The README within the project explains how to install and configure the protocol handler application.
 Essentially, edit the path to `emacsclient` if necessary and drop the application itself into `/Applications`.
 That's it.

+If you use terminal Emacs it should work just fine, but when you trigger a capture, the script will not be able to give Emacs the focus because it's inside of some terminal somewhere that AppleScript can't see.
+I recommend using GUI Emacs for many other reasons, but this is another good one.

 ## Configure Emacs ##